Hot food for cold days in Montréal

-It’s the perfect time of year to be talking comfort food.
-And not just comfort food, but hot and spicy comfort food that will keep us warm while we go about our daily lives in this harsh and frigid weather.
-I read somewhere that some parts of Canada are colder than Mars these days.
-That’s certainly how I feel, but I refuse to stay in and hibernate.
-To keep me (and you) warm and cozy, here are some of my favourite hot foods.
+It’s the perfect time of year to be talking comfort food, whether it’s hot and spicy food or just a great big bowl of steaming goodness that will keep us warm while we go about our daily lives in this harsh and frigid weather.
+Here are some of our favourite hot foods to keep us cozy.

-Vindaloo is one of the spiciest Indian curries on Devi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.
+Vindaloo is one of the spiciest Indian curries on Restaurant Dévi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.

 Who doesn’t crave a cheese-laden extravaganza when the temperature plummets?
-Dive into La Raclette or La Fonderie’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!
+Dive into Restaurant La Raclette’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!

 South East Asian laksa lemak soup at Satay Brothers

 The Satay Brothers have garnered a cult following among Montrealers.
-They have just inaugurated their new space in Saint-Henri and their laksa lemak soup, an Indonesian specialty made with coconut milk, is both sweet and spicy.
+Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, with sweet and spicy flavours.

 Vietnamese Pho at Pho Tay Ho